kcampbell99/English-350-Blogs/_posts/2021-12-7-Finalblog.md

 Not only was it an enjoyable way to relive my freshman and sophomore years, but it also allowed me to learn how to use ThingLink.
 Incorporating photos, videos, and sounds was an easy process through this technology.
 The map was very interactive as it allowed the user to click on different areas of campus to understand the importance of each spot for me personally.
 I loved the final outcome of my project so much I’d like to share it again!
-Click (here) [https://www.thinglink.com/scene/1498836870233063427] to access my personalized CNU map.
+Click below to access my personalized CNU map.

+[<iframe width="960" height="729.2193308550186" data-original-width="1614" data-original-height="1226" src="https://www.thinglink.com/card/1498836870233063427" type="text/html" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen scrolling="no"></iframe><script async src="//cdn.thinglink.me/jse/responsive.js"></script>]

 I know this project isn’t required each semester but it was an enjoyable assignment, so I recommend assigning it to future students in English 350!